LearnOnDemandSystems/docs/lod/lab-networks.md

 - LDAP inbound
 - SMB inbound

 On the CustomerNet network, labs must follow additional configuration restrictions.
-Any lab not following these restrictions may be updated by Learn on Demand Systems to bring it into compliance or removed from availability until changes are made.
+Any lab not following these restrictions may be updated by Skillable to bring it into compliance or removed from availability until changes are made.

 - Any DNS server with a public IP must have DNS recursion disabled.
 For details on how to do this, please refer to the documentation for your virtual machine operating system.